jessebmiller/treacherous-winds/src/NPCs.md

 # Non Player Characters

-In Epic Fantasy anything from people, institutions, cultures, to magic itself can be a character.
+In epic fantasy, and Treacherous Winds, anything from people, institutions, cultures, to magic itself can be a character.

-This section describes world building through creating non player characters (NPCs)
+As a GM you'll do some of your world building through creating non player characters (NPCs)

+To create an NPC copy the type and subtypes to a card, slip of paper, or whatever digital system you like to use to organize notes for play.

+copy all drives

+As you play note anything relevant that you'd like to keep track of, especially bonds and reputations.
+Note questions you're curious to answer through the course of play

+We learn about any of these characters much in the same way that we learn about characters in epic fantasy literature.
+They may be introduced in a flash or slowly.
+They may be foreshadowed, disclosing details as hints and clues.
+A massive claw mark on a cupboard, droppings, a whisper passing through a crowd etc.

 - Animals (To eat, sleep, breed, and...)
-  - Herds/Flocks/Schools (be overlooked in the crowd)
+  - Herd/Flock/School (be overlooked in the crowd)
     - Deer/Elk/Antelope/Gazelles
     - Elephants
     - Boars